Eleni Theocharous: Politics

 At the parliamentary elections of 27 May 2001 she was elected Member of the House of Representatives standing as a DISY candidate in Limassol and was re-elected at the parliamentary elections of 21 May 2006.
 She was deputy chairwoman of the House Standing Committee on Foreign Affairs and of the House Standing Committee on Health Affairs.
 She is currently a chairwoman of the House Standing Committee on Health Affairs and a member of the House Standing Committee on the Environment, of the House Standing Committee on Foreign Affairs and of the House Standing Committee on Human Rights.
 She is also a member of the delegation of the House to the Commonwealth Parliamentary Association.

 In 2003 she was appointed by the House as observer to the European Parliament, where she was a member of the Political Group of the European People's Party.

 Mere months before the 2016 legislative election, Theocharous launched a splinter party, in opposition to President Anastasiades' approach to the Cyprus issue.
 She advocated for tighter co-operation with other Greek-Cypriot nationalist groups, particularly DIKO and EDEK.
 The new party was dubbed the Solidarity Movement.
 As of March 8, 2016, she is a member of the European Conservatives and Reformists.
 On 11 March 2016, it was announced that EVROKO would merge into the new party, placing its candidates on its lists in the 2016 election.
 On 26 May 2019, Theocharous lost her seat as MEP in the 2019 European Parliament election.

 Social and humanitarian activities

-Theocharous was a member of the High Directorate of the "Médecins du Monde" international organisation and director of medical, environmental and provisionary projects of the International Aid Fund in Brussels.
+Theocharous was a member of the High Directorate of the "Médecins du Monde" international organisation and director of medical, environmental and provisional projects of the International Aid Fund in Brussels.

 She is honorary president of the "Médecins du Monde - Cyprus" organization and a member of the Permanent Committee of the United Nations for the Promotion of Co-operation between Palestinian and Israeli Doctors.
 She is also a member of the executive committee of the International Union of Parliamentarians for the Defence of the Palestinian Cause.